jieunjeong09/RNAseq-limma/README.md

 D. Presents PCA results in two ways: standard and vectors from Control to IFNg treatment in the same cell line.

-E. Identifies differential genes using edgeR-voom-limma workflow.
+E. Identifies differential genes using the edgeR-voom-limma workflow.

 F. Shows gene set analysis for GO Biological Process.